 Most of the time when you are in Colorado Springs it is mostly clear and the mountains dominate the view.
 Pikes Peak is a good navigation tool as you always know which direction is west.

-While Jo's brother and sister-in-law were visiting we toured the Olympic Training Center, which is at the former home of ENT Air Force Base and the headquarters of the North American Defense Command, Jo's brother was in the Air Force in the 60's and he reported to ENT for his time at Cheyenne Mountain.
+which is at the former home of ENT Air Force Base and the headquarters of the North American Defense Command, Jo's brother was in the Air Force in the 60's and he reported to ENT for his time at Cheyenne Mountain.
 In July 1978 this site officially became USOC administrative headquarters and provides housing, dining, recreational facilities and other services for up to 557 coaches and athletes at one time on the complex.

 Next we visited the Air Force Academy concentrating on the Visitors Center and Chapel.
 We have not toured the other military academies but we cannot imagine a more scenic location than this one.
 The drive from the gate to the Visitors Center is picturesque and enjoyable.
 The Barry Goldwater Visitors Center had displays on the history of the academy which was opened in 1958.
 Construction began in 1955 and a temporary location at Lowry Air Force Base in Denver was utilized until 1958.